There’s nothing quite like getting engaged! Side by side with the love of your life, you begin to dream about the big day (and your future together).

 Since you will probably be wearing your engagement ring every day for the rest of your life, you want it to be both comfortable and safe.
 Take your new ring in to a jeweler and have it sized.
 You don’t want it slipping off during all of the wedding planning commotion.

-Your engagement ring is likely to be one of your most valuable possessions, both emotionally and financially, so consider investing in ring insurance.
+Your engagement ring is likely to be one of your most valuable possessions, both emotionally and financially, so consider insuring it.
+If jewelry insurance is too expensive, even renters insurance will cover your wedding and engagement rings up to a certain amount.
 Even though you hope you’ll never have to use it, having peace of mind is invaluable.

 You will need to get the value of your ring appraised before you can insure it.